Google Business Profile Post Image Size Best Guide (2022)

 - For product images, use professionally done clear background images if possible

 - For text images, use light text on dark backgrounds (mostly white) or dark text on light backgrounds for visibility.
-Choose a font size that can be read on the post thumbnail.
+Choose a readable font size for the post thumbnail.

 - Add a caption to your images if you can.
 However, ensure that the title does not overshadow your post image.